JetBrains/Qodana/topics/monorepo-project.md

 the `frontend/` folder contains a JavaScript project, and the `.git/` folder contains VCS-related information.

-This section explains how to prepare the projects from this example monorepo so that %product% can inspect them using:
+This section explains how to prepare and inspect a monorepo using:

 * [Qodana CLI](https://github.com/JetBrains/qodana-cli)
 * [Docker images](docker-images.md) of %product%